Knowledge of your student’s resources on campus is one strategic way you can support them in a successful college experience.

 If your student has reported experiencing sexual violence to any of the support offices on campus, it is important to be aware of what the investigation process will generally include.
 Likewise, if your student is accused of perpetrating an act of sexual violence, you need to be prepared and educated about their rights and responsibilities.
 Although the resources on this page have been written with the guidance of legal experts and industry professionals, the information does not constitute legal advice.

 First, it’s important to know that a Title IX investigation is considered an administrative process and not a legal one; it’s different than a court of law.
 It’s also important to know that any institution’s Title IX investigation process is subject to the authority of the Office of Civil Rights (OCR) within the Department of Education.
-Although each institution will develop their unique policies and processes, any institution that receives Federal funding is also subject to the rules and guidelines published by OCR.
+Although each institution will develop its unique policies and processes, any institution that receives Federal funding is also subject to the rules and guidelines published by OCR.
 This oversight means that students can file complaints with OCR if they feel their rights have been violated by their institution.

 The next thing you need to know is that there are significant legal differences between public and private institutions.
 Public institutions are governed by due process requirements of the fifth amendment and private institutions are governed more by a legal concept called fundamental fairness.
 Because of a particular State’s case law, this distinction may be less pronounced in some states like California, but it highlights the importance of knowing your institution’s individual policies.

 Regardless of whether or not your student is attending a public or private institution, there are some universal requirements an institution must provide for all students involved in the process.
 OCR has consistently underscored the importance of ensuring the process is equal for both the Complainant (victim or survivor) and the Respondent (accused student).
 Important aspects of any investigation include the following: